machaao/rasa-sample-nlu-bot/README.md

     base_url: "https://ganglia-dev.machaao.com"
 ```

-### Train the sample model (Optional - A trained model is checked in) ###
+### Re-Train the sample model (Optional - A trained model is checked in) ###
-Train your RASA model based on the sample set in the "data" folder
+In order to re-train your RASA model based on the sample set in the "data" folder
 ```
-rasa train nlu
+rasa train
 ```
 ### Start the RASA Action Service ###
 Start your the action service either in a separate terminal or in the same tab as a background process.<br>